yijietseng/PriceLab_SoundBoard/README.md

 Copyright (c) 2023 Yi Jie Tseng

-## Requirement:
+## Source code requirement:
-pygame, Pillow, tkinter
+pygame, Pillow, tkinter and the sounds and pictures of our lab memebers

+sounds and pictures can be found in the dependency.zip